aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/CalculateBaseDamage.md

     - Player to enemy: Player party member to enemy party member
     - Attacker to Any: The attacker exists and the attacker / target can be in either party
     - Any to player: The attacker may or may not exists and the target is a player party member
+    - Any to enemy: The attacker may or may not exists and the target is an enemy party member
     - Any to Any: The attacker may or may not exist and the attacker / target can be in either party
 - Condition: The conditions required for this effect to process.
 If a list is presented, all conditions must be true unless stated otherwise
 - Damage effect: The effects on basevalue if Condition is true.
 This may contain other effects than changing basevalue.
 Anything underlined means it's an effect other than increasing or decreasing meaning it's more significant and its position in the calculation is important